furkanssarri/rps-reborn/README.md

 # rps-reborn

-This is my second time trying to build this little game as part of the [The Odin Project](https://www.theodinproject.com/dashboard)'s amazing curriculum.
+This is my second iteration of this little game as part of the [The Odin Project](https://www.theodinproject.com/dashboard)'s amazing curriculum.

 #### It includes things like